aws/aws-cdk/packages/@aws-cdk/aws-appmesh/README.md

 cdk.Tag.add(node, 'Environment', 'Dev');
 ```

 The listeners property can be left blank and added later with the `mesh.addListeners()` method.
-The `healthcheck` property is optional but if specifying a listener, the `portMappings` must contain at least one property.
+The `healthcheck` and `timeout` properties are optional but if specifying a listener, the `portMappings` must contain at least one property.

 ## Adding a Route